PaddlePaddle/PaddleHelix/developer_guide.md

 # Developer's guide

 If you need to modify the algorithms/models in PaddleHelix, you have to switch to the developer mode.
 The core algorithms of PaddleHelix are most implemented in Python, but some also in C++, so you cannot develop PaddleHelix simply with `pip install --editable {pahelix_path}`.
-To develop on your machiine, please do the following:
+To develop on your machine, please do the following:

-1. Please following the [installation guide](./installation_guide.md) to install all dependencies of PaddleHelix (paddlepaddle>=2.0.0rc0, pgl>=1.2.0).
+1. Please follow the [installation guide](./installation_guide.md) to install all dependencies of PaddleHelix (paddlepaddle>=2.0.0rc0, pgl>=1.2.0).

 2. If you have installed distributed PaddleHelix with `pip install paddlehelix`, please uninstall it with: